The sixth Painleve transcendent and uniformization of algebraic curves

 second of these solutions corresponds to $A\,\tau+B=\frac16$.
 Solutions \eqref{uy} lie on the elliptic curve

 although both $u(\tau)$ and $y(\tau)$ have zero genus monodromies (see table \eqref{genera} again).
 In order to show how general Fuchsian equations \eqref{Qxy} may look we exemplify an equation for the function $y(\tau)$.
-From Theorem~3 we obtain:
+From Theorem~\ref{T3} we derive

-and this equation can serve as a nontrivial example of solvable Fuchsian equation \eqref{fuchs} with algebraic coefficients.
+this equation can serve as a nontrivial example of solvable Fuchsian equation \eqref{fuchs} with algebraic coefficients.
 Turning back to the torus \eqref{tor-yu}, we can transform it into any of standard forms.
-Manipulations of this kind $(y,u)\rightleftarrows (z,w)$ have long been algorithmized and we adopt Riemann's form
+Such a kind manipulations $(y,u)\rightleftarrows (z,w)$ have long been algorithmized and we adopt Riemann's form